nickbrandt/GitLab/doc/administration/postgresql/replication_and_failover.md

 > - If you are a Community Edition or Starter user, consider using a cloud hosted solution.
 > - This document will not cover installations from source.
 >
-> - If HA setup is not what you were looking for, see the [database configuration document](https://docs.gitlab.com/omnibus/settings/database.html)
+> - If a setup with replication and failover is not what you were looking for, see the [database configuration document](https://docs.gitlab.com/omnibus/settings/database.html)
 >   for the Omnibus GitLab packages.
 >
-> Please read this document fully before attempting to configure PostgreSQL HA
+> Please read this document fully before attempting to configure PostgreSQL with
-> for GitLab.
+> replication and failover for GitLab.

 ## Architecture

-The Omnibus GitLab recommended configuration for a PostgreSQL high availability cluster requires:
+The Omnibus GitLab recommended configuration for a PostgreSQL cluster with replication and failover requires:

 - A minimum of three database nodes.
 - A minimum of three `Consul` server nodes.